jsutch/flask-heroku-demo/README.md

-## Flask with SQLAlchemy demo
+## Flask App with Heroku demo

- A dummy store app with user, item and stores interfaces.
-Includes a Postman collection with JWT tools
+ A dummy store app with user, item and stores interfaces for Heroku testing.